-You have witnessed fraudulent, and perhaps illegal, activity within your company, from coworkers or those in the upper echelons.
+You have witnessed fraudulent, even illegal activity within your company, whether from coworkers or those in the upper echelons.
 You reported it to the appropriate administrators, yet nothing has been done.

 Even worse, when you went to the company with the problem, you feel as if you have faced retaliation for reporting the wrongdoing, and this strikes you as a lopsided response, since you should, on the contrary, be commended for looking out for the integrity of your company.
 You fear taking any further action since it could result in the loss of your job (or you may have already been fired).
 What should you do?
 What can you do?

 Contact Seattle Whistleblower Lawyer Steve Teller Before Taking Further Action – Call Us Today at (206) 324-8969

 If you have are considering taking steps to expose illegal activities occurring at your workplace, please consider calling us before taking any action.
 We can help protect you from any potential backlash, such retaliation or termination, and can even suggest whistleblower reward programs.
 If you have already taken action and have suffered (or believe that you are being subject to) backlash, such as being “blackballed” in your company, we can help as well.

 Whistleblower lawsuits are usually highly serious and sensitive matters which can have significant career ramifications for those involved.
 We can help protect you and your interests through developing a comprehensive plan designed to protect you to the extent possible against termination or retaliation.
 While a company can always terminate or retaliate against an employee, the company should know that if they choose this course of action, you will have experienced employment lawyers ready to take whatever action may be necessary or desirable to protect your interests.